Melissa Febos: Media

 Whip Smart resulted in a front-page appearance on the cover of the New York Post, a feature interview on NPR's radio program Fresh Air with Terry Gross, a guest appearance on Anderson Cooper's talk show, and an appearance on CNN's Dr. Drew show.

 Abandon Me was one of the best reviewed essay collections of 2017 and a Lambda Literary Award finalist.
 The New Yorker called it "mesmerizing" and wrote that "the sheer fearlessness of the narrative is captivating."

 Girlhood was featured on Morning Joe on MSNBC, and on multiple NPR programs.
 Girlhood won the 2021 National Book Critics Circle Award in Criticism.

 Her fourth book, Body Work, was a national bestseller and Los Angeles Times Bestseller.

 Personal life

-Febos identifies as queer.
+Febos is queer.
 She lives in Iowa with her wife, the poet Donika Kelly.

 She spoke at House of SpeakEasy's Seriously Entertaining program about her childhood and rethinking often-normalized experiences of bullying.